-Read the letter from scientists advocating Allegheny National Forest wilderness -- 61 signers so far!
-(69 K)
+Read the letter from scientists advocating Allegheny National Forest wilderness -- 71 signers so far!

 Allegheny National Forest